-Brief highlights and a record of Cluaran activities from the early days.
+Brief highlights and a record of Cluaran activities from the early days to now.

 We have a new project "Tales from the Longhouse" Cluaran Interpreters Cathbad and Olaf will be hosting monthly storytelling sessions online.
 Each month they will have a guest.
 This will mean three stories and the chance to imagine yourself into the longhouses which have been closed this season.